Divorce in Colombia: Legal Process and Requirements

 Finalizing the Divorce

-Once all custody and support issues are settled, the court will finalize the divorce decree, which will include all decisions related to the children.
+Once all custody and child support issues are settled, the court will finalize the divorce decree, which includes all legally binding decisions regarding the children.

 test-separator